Marc-Antoine Camirand

 Marc-Antoine Camirand (born 30 April 1979) is a Canadian racing driver.
-He currently competes in the NASCAR Pinty's Series and is the 2022 NASCAR Pinty's Series champion.
+He currently competes in the NASCAR Canada Series and is the 2022, 2024, and 2025 champion.

 Early career

 Camirand began karting in the early 1990s, winning the F100 Junior class in the Quebec Karting Championship in 1993 and the Formula Super A class in the Canadian Karting Championship two years later in 1995.